Abilene Town: Reception

 The film received generally positive reviews in newspapers and trade publications in 1946.
 In its January 9 review that year, the widely read New York-based entertainment paper Variety called the production a "rip-snorting, spectacular meller" that is action-packed with a "tight screenplay".
 The Film Daily, another trade paper at the time, judged the production to be "a super-western" that succeeded "in capturing the hell-roaring spirit that marked the expansion of the United States westward".
 The reviewing service Harrison's Reports was more understated in its assessment of the film, characterizing it as a "fairly good Western", although the trade journal did admire its "fast-moving" plot and Randolph Scott's steadfast performance, observing that he "plays the fearless marshal with conviction".
 Mae Tinee, the critic for the Chicago Tribune in 1946, headlined her January 24 review "'Abilene Town' Among Better Western Films".
 In that appraisal Tinee compliments the production's attention to detail but expresses disappointment with the latter portion of the film, especially with regard to its ending:

 For the first two-thirds of this film, it is a better-than-average western.
 Adapted from a novel by Ernest Haycox, "Abilene Town" has a capable cast.
 This story of the fight between the cattle men and the homesteaders has a good deal of authenticity as to detail.
 The saloons look like saloons.
 The chorus girls are lumpy and not expensively costumed.
 They do the same show, featuring the same songs and musical numbers for a couple of nights running.
 Ann Dvorak dances in white high buttoned, high heeled shoes which actually look as tho [sic] they might have been the height of fashion in 1870.
 The bad man looks really bad.
 The hero stops to rest, panting and sweating, after a rough and tumble fight with the villain...It is only in the last part of the picture that the corn starts to flourish, and the ending is too sweet for words.
 There is plenty of shootin' and fightin' and a very realistic cattle stampede.
 The average Western fan undoubtedly will be happy with "Abilene Town."

-Production

-Lloyd Bridges, whose career was temporarily derailed as a result of the blacklist, was the father of actors Beau Bridges and Jeff Bridges.

 Home media

-Abilene Town was released on Region 0 DVD by Alpha Video on July 27, 2010.
+Abilene Towns initial copyright was not renewed and expired at the end of 1974.
+Consequently, there have been many poor quality public domain releases on VHS and DVD from reduction prints.
+However, in 2015 Russel Cowe of Scotland-based label Panamint Cinema located the original negatives which became the basis of a restoration released on region-free Blu-ray.